Anudeepika1406/Netflix-data-analysis-/README.md

 Market Expansion: Suggest high-potential targets like Brazil, Turkey, or Mexico for original content co-production, diversifying away from over-reliance on the US and India.

-Content Optimization: Advise on prioritizing investment in high-performing genres (like International TV Shows) and targeting a specific optimal movie runtime derived from the duration analysis.